LeonStoldt/GCP_Professional_Cloud_Developer/Readme.md

     - Connectivity Failure
     - Corrupted Data -> Restore Data from Backup

-### CI/CD (Continuous Integration / Continuous Delivery)
-- Repository -> Build System -> Deployment System -> Test/Production Environment
-- SecDevOps = Automate Security Checks in CI/CD

-## Section 2: Securing and Integrating Components of your Application

-### Machine Learning Intelligence
-- GCP offers pre-trained ML models
-- available via REST calls
-- no ML knowledge required

 ---
-## Section 3: App Deployment, Debugging, and Performance

-### CD - Continuous Delivery
-- `Code` -> `Build` -> `Deploy (stage)` -> `Test` -> `Release (production)` -> `Monitor
-	- Code: Cloud Source, GitHub, BitBucket etc.
-	- Build: Cloud Build, Jenkins, GitHub Actions, CircleCI etc.
-	- Deploy: Terraform, Ansible, Puppet, Chef etc.
-	- Test: Smoketest, Acceptance tests etc.\
-	- Release: (same as deploy)
-	- Monitor: Cloud Monitoring

-### Kubernetes
-- Automation of: deployment, scaling, load balancing, logging, monitoring
-- Efficiency: Containers are placed based on Compute Nodes their Hardware Requirements
-- Declerative: Explain what the goal state looks like
-- Self-Healing: Automatically replaces unhealthy or failed containers

-### Cloud Build
-- fully managed service for build pipelines
-- creates docker image and push to Cloud Container Registry
-- build configuration file specifying steps of the pipeline (yaml or json)
-- each build step is a docker container
-- build status notifications can be published via pubsub

-### Terraform
-- Infrastructure as Code (IaC)
-- provision GCP resources
-- HCL (Hashicorp Configuration Language)
-- consistent result (terraform state)
-- [Cloud Foundation Toolkit](https://cloud.google.com/foundation-toolkit) provide best practises and templates: [GCP Terraform Modules](https://cloud.google.com/docs/terraform/blueprints/terraform-blueprints)

-### Compute Engine
-- VM's
-- most flexibility
-- most operational effort
-- Preemtible VM's for large compute and batch jobs
-- bring your own OS or use predefined (community) images
-- ideal for lift-and-shift migrations

-### Google Kubernetes Engine (GKE)
-- managed Kubernetes service (reduces operational effort in comparison to non-managed Kubernetes Cluster)
-- low operational costs
-- Control Plane (managed by google)
-- Worker Nodes (auto-patched by google)
-- Pod - Group of Container that shares Network and Storage on the Node (auto-scaled by google)
-- User responsibilities:
-	- Node provisioning and management
-	- security and networking configuration
-- GKE Autopilot (fully managed kubernetes with even less operational effort)
-	- auto provision nodes
-	- auto applying security and network best practises
-- Hybrid or Multi-Cloud applications possible (e.g. partial On-Premise services)
-- allows using non-HTTP protocols

-### Cloud Run
-- Infrastructure management is abstracted away (Provisioning, Configuring, Managing)
-- automatically scales horizontally depending on traffic
-- only pay (CPU, Memory, Networking) when it's running
-- deploy stateless containers
-	- already built containers
-	- Source Code build automatically as a container using Buildpacks
-- no language/framework/tool restriction
-- Use Case: Web and Event based Applications (Storage, Pubsub, Http)

-### Cloud Functions
-- no management of servers or containers
-- event driven code will be executed
-- Use Case: Small piece of code responding to an event. e.g.:
-	- Lightweight ETL (Extract Transform Load) Processes
-	- Webhooks (Http calls)
-	- Processing of messaging events
-- Priced based on function time running, request count and provisioned resources
-- restricted to certain languages

-### AppEngine
-- fully managed serverless compute engine
-- standard and flexible environment
-- standard
-	- restricted to certain languages
-	- for non containerized applications
-	- fast scaling up: ideal for spikes in traffic
-	- scaling down after 15 minutes of inactivity
-	- pay based on computer instanced running
-	- no management required
-- flexible
-	- no restricted languages
-	- requires containerized application
-	- better for sustained traffic
-	- slower scaling up
-	- no scale down to zero
-- Cloud Run is the best of both environments

-#### Monitoring and Performance Tuning
-> Google Cloud Operation Suite

-#### Cloud Logging
-- System and App Logs
-- Log Search
-- Log based metrics
-- logging agent is based on fluentd

-#### Cloud Monitoring
-- System and App metrics
-- Uptime / Health checks
-- Dashboards
-- Alerts
-- Identity SLI's (Service Level Indicators) and Objectives to monitor (e.g. latency)
-- 4 Golden Signals to monitor:
-	- Latency
-	- Traffic (HTTP requests / second)
-	- Errors (application or policy errors)
-	- Saturation (capacity of resources)

-#### Error Reporting
-- Error notification
-- Error dashboard
-- View Stacktrace and navigate to log entry

-#### Cloud Trace
-- Latency reporting
-- tracing app requests (across services)
-- automatically collected from applications running on App Engine
-- can be used to improve performance of applications

-#### Cloud Profiler
-- Analyzing CPU and Memory consumption from an application
-- Usage: Install Profiling Agent on the VM where the app runs
-- statistical profiler - agent is not always accurate

----
 ## Section 4: Application Development with Cloud Run

-### Cloud Run
-- regional service
-- every service has an internal load balancer which provides scaling up and down services based on requests
-- max container instances count per service is limited to 1000
-- one container per service
-- container must be in Artifact Registry
-- new versions (deployments) are called revisions
-- every service has a unique name and unique https address automatically generated
-- Container Lifecycle
-	- Starting: starts your application (starts container FileSystem, runs entrypoint of the container, probes web endpoint, forward request)
-	- Service Requests: serves web requests (only when there are active requests)
-	- Idle: not handling web requests (no charging, throttle CPU to nearly zero)
-	- Shutting down: stop application gracefully (cannot be controlled by the user - but application can handle SIGTERM signal to gain 10 seconds to stop gracefully e.g. for cleanup)
-	- Stopped: Container is stopped
-- max concurrency can be set for configuring scaling conditions
-- if CPU usage is too high, max concurrency will be reduced temporarily
-- new revisions will receive all traffic after deployment (it it is healthy)
-- revisions can be tagged (will be added as prefix to the unique url) - e.g. git commit id as tag -> tests can be executed against tagged revision first, before deploying to production
-- traffic splitting:
-	- traffic can be split over revisions
-	- user requests can be handled by multiple split revisions (no guarantees of handling by the same revision)
-- IAM best practise: create service account per cloud run service with least necessary privilege (reduce exploitation risk)
-- default cloud run service account is Editor (Basic role)

-### Buildpacks
-- Open Source Project
-- convert source code into container image without a Dockerfile
-- `pack` is a command line tool

-### IAM Policy
-- API calls are pre-checked by IAM policies (if they are allowed)
-- IAM policy has a list of policy bindings (always attached to a resource e.g. roles/pubsub.subscriber)
-- policy binding: binds member/identity to a role
-- member can have multiple roles granted
-- member/identity can be a user, group or a service account

-### GLB - Global Load Balancer
-- handles load balancing across regions (globally)
-- Request from the client -> Frontend -> URL Map -> Backend Service -> Cloud Armor -> NEG -> Backend
-- handles traffic from the internet

-#### Frontend
-- can choose static IP address
-- HTTPs Proxy (SSL management via google or custom) - forwards request to URL Map
-- Forwarding rule (bind IP address to HTTPs Proxy)

-#### URL Map
-- global resource
-- provides host- and path-based routing to backend services

-#### Backend Services
-- global resource
-- can be a collection of backends (regional)
-- Cloud Storage Buckets are no Backend Service
-- Cloud CDN is enabled at the level of a backend service

-#### Serverless NEG - Network Endpoint Group
-- regional resource
-- (adapter) backend type for serverless products

-#### Backend
-- regional resource
-- Service that handles incoming requests (e.g. Cloud Run)

-### Cloud CDN (Content Delivery Network)
-- cachable (static) content
-- enabled on the backend service
-- 3 modes
-	- cache headers: control caching and expiration via response headers (default)
-	- cache all static content: like fonts, images, audio, video etc.
-	- cache all: unconditionally caching everything
-- benefits:
-	- increase content availability
-	- improve performance
-	- lower costs for backend (handling cached requests)

 ### Controlling Inbound / Outbound traffic
 - filter ingress traffic via
 	- Google Cloud Armor
 	- Ingress proxy
 	- IAM

-### Google Cloud Armor
-- integrated in GLB
-- enabled on the level of a backend service
-- filter using policy rules, like:
-	- allow/deny IP (range)
-	- allow/deny url path
-	- allow/deny request method
-	- etc.
-- preconfigured rules to prevent:
-	- XSS (cross-site scripting)
-	- SQL injection
-	- local/remote file inclusion attacks
-	- RCE (remote code execution) attacks

 ### Ingress Proxy
 - handles traffic from internal environment